1. Home

 Dogs in the office

-International Take Your Dog to Work Day® (created by Pet Sitters International) is held in June each year, when employers are asked to open their businesses to pet dogs to promote the benefits of pet ownership and encourage animal adoption.
-Pets provide a number of physical and mental health benefits for people.
-Pet dogs in an office can be a very positive experience in the working environment for both workers and the dogs!
+Companion dogs can benefit the physical and mental health of people.
+Having companion dogs in an office can be a very positive experience in the working environment for both workers and the dogs!

 It’s important however to ensure this does not adversely impact on the health, welfare or working environment of employees, volunteers or visitors to office, or on the health and welfare of the animal or other animals in the office.